Minnesota State Office

 The Institute for Justice arrived in Minnesota in 2005 and hit the ground running, racking up victories in the court of law as well as the court of public opinion.

 For instance, after listening to a proposal from IJ-MN, the city of Minneapolis removed an artificial government-imposed cap on the number of taxis legally permitted to operate within city limits.
 The Institute successfully defended the free-market, consumer-friendly reforms in court after a lawsuit was brought by the established taxicab cartel.

 Similarly in 2008, the State of Minnesota deregulated the intrastate household goods movers industry.
-The Chapter led the lobbying effort that eliminated barriers to entry and the use of limits on geographic service areas.
+The office led the lobbying effort that eliminated barriers to entry and the use of limits on geographic service areas.

 IJ-MN lawsuits have also successfully knocked down irrational regulations on hairbraiding, sign hanging and interstate trash hauling.
 On First Amendment grounds, the group overturned a state regulation that prohibited consumers from placing Internet orders for wine to be delivered to their homes.